Syakhisk/proxmox-minikube-knative/README.md

 ## Terminologies

+### **Serverless System**
-- **Serverless System** - A system that uses Knative as the serverless platform, and the system is deployed on the Kubernetes cluster that is hosted on the Proxmox server.
+A system that uses Knative as the serverless platform, and the system is deployed on the Kubernetes cluster (Minikube) that is inside a single VM instance.

-- **Conventional System (Standalone)** - A system that is deployed on the Proxmox server.
-The system will have 5 web services and 1 load-balancer/reverse-proxy server.
+### **Conventional System (Standalone)**
+A system that is deployed on the Proxmox server.
+The system will have 5 web services and 1 load-balancer/reverse-proxy server, each hosted on a single VM instance.

 ## Technology Used